davidmasp/IEO_PRAC_analysis/prac_analysis_doc.md

 Our selected samples were collected and analyzed at the University of Pittsburgh, the Roswell Park, the International Genomics Consortium and the company Indivumed.

-We also extract from the sample code the plate, its portion of analyte and sample_vial.
+We also extract from the sample code: the plate, its portion of analyte and sample vial.